hobert-rj/my-job-offers-app/README.md

 └── README.md                        // Project documentation (this file)
 ```

-> **Note:** Unit tests are co‑located with their code files (i.e., next to the code they test) rather than in a separate folder.
+> **Note:** Unit tests are co‑located with their corresponding source files (i.e., next to the code they test) rather than in a separate folder.

 ## Setup Instructions